ChitChatAI/rain_samantha/README.md

 - **Humor and Playfulness**: Her approach to fun and light-heartedness
 - **Moral Compass**: Her values and ethical reasoning
 - **Response to Overwhelm**: How she handles feeling overloaded or flustered
+- **Regrets and Self-Reflection**: How she looks back on past choices and learns from them

 ## File Structure